Warm Up and Cool Down

-There is no doubt that time spent on warming up and cooling down will improve an athlete's level of performance and accelerate the recovery process needed before and after training or competition.
-As a result, the coach must encourage the athlete to regard the warm up and cool down as an essential part of both the training session and competition itself.
+Time spent warming up and cooling down may help improve an athlete's performance and accelerate the recovery process needed before and after training or competition.
+As a result, the coach may wish to encourage the athlete to regard the warm-up and cool-down as an essential part of both the training session and the competition itself.

-Muscle stiffness is thought to be directly related to muscle injury and therefore the warm up should be aimed at reducing muscle stiffness.
+Muscle stiffness is thought to be directly related to muscle injury, and the warm-up should reduce muscle stiffness.

-Warming up should at least consist of the following:
+Warming up should perhaps consist of the following:

-Performance may be improved, as an appropriate warm up will result in an:
+Performance may be improved, as an appropriate warm-up could result in:

 • Increased speed of contraction and relaxation of warmed muscles